 With delegation, of course, there is a catch.
 Employees can steal from you, or if not that, they can still be lazy and ineffective.
 Virtual assistants, contractors, vendors, and pretty much anyone else can also waste your money without providing much if any value.

 The way to prevent such waste is to measure, measure, and then measure some more.
 This goes for more than just employee performance.
-For every rehab, always compare the actual expense to the budget, even if it went badly and you don’t want to look at it.
+For every rehab, which includes financing house flips, always compare the actual expense to the budget, even if it went badly and you don’t want to look at it.
 If you don’t look at it carefully and figure out what exactly went wrong, there’s no way to improve.
 Start with our guide on how to deal with bad contractors.

 For any employee, contractor or virtual assistant (or yourself for that matter), you should strive to create KPI’s (Key Performance Indicators) for them.
 Each employee should be responsible for a certain area of focus and there should be one or two key numbers that measure that performance.
 Some examples from our property management company include:

 - Maintenance Tech: Call back percentage, number of complaints, work orders completed per day

 - Leasing Agent: Applications per showing, leases per showing

 - Property Manager: Occupancy percentage, economic occupancy (percentage of tenants actually paying), new leases versus move outs

 - Construction Manager: Budget versus actual expense, estimated time of completion versus actual time of completion